MartinaRiva0300/HyperspectralAnalysis/Analysis_PCA/README.md

 ### Prerequisites

 - MATLAB with App Designer
-- Hyperspectral data in an appropriate format
+- Hyperspectral data in an appropriate format (Check in the Supplementary)

 ### Instructions